caxanga334/NavBot/docs/developers/sourcepawn/PLUGIN_BOTS.md

 nav.Destroy();
 ```

-The `Destroy` native will delete the navigation object from memory.
+The `Destroy` native will delete the navigator object from memory.

-After destroy, it's recommended to set the navigation variable to `NULL_MESHNAVIGATOR`.
+After destroy, it's recommended to set the navigator variable to `NULL_MESHNAVIGATOR`.

 **Important!** All mesh navigators are automatically destroyed on map end.
 You should set all navigator variables to `NULL_MESHNAVIGATOR` on map end.